 Breast Reduction Surgery

-To obtain the results you wish, during your breast reduction consultation you need to be as honest and open as possible about your concerns and expectations.
-This enables us to ensure that we create the best surgery plan for you.
+During your breast reduction consultation in Manchester, try to be as honest and open with us about your concerns and expectations so we can obtain the results that you wish to have.
+This enables us to ensure that we create the correct breast reduction surgery plan for you.
 We’ll also ask a series of questions about your lifestyle and health.

-Risks and complications will also be discussed to help you choose which procedure you feel is the best for you.
+Risks and complications of breast reduction will also be discussed to help decide which procedure you feel is the best for you.

 What Happens During Breast Reduction Surgery?

 The breast reduction surgery will be expected to take between one and a half hours and two and a half hours.
 An incision is made towards the crease of the breast at the beginning of the surgery, and the size of this incision will help to remove the necessary tissue that’s required.
 Once the incision is made, this will allow us to remove the tissue, shape the breast and reduce your breast size accordingly.